ashishkumar-ds/ashishkumar-ds/README.md

 ### Projects

+<a href="https://github.com/daianeklein/imersao-dados-Alura">Data Analysis of Brazilian Education 🏅 🏆 </a>

 Project Description: Data Imersion was a data analysis competition organized by <a href=https://www.alura.com.br> Alura </a> with thousands Data Science students.

 The objetive of this project was analyze public education data.
 My analysis aim was evalute how social situation is correlated to students performance.